aosabook/500lines/data-store/chapter.md

 * What happens if your filesystem runs out of space?
 * What happens if your laptop battery dies while saving?
+* What if your data size exceeds available memory?
+  (unlikely for most applications on modern desktop computers&hellip;but not unlikely for a mobile device or server-side web application)

 However,
 it's incredibly useful to understand